zhangjiangen11/godot_screen_effects/README.md

 This Full Screen Effects addon is created specifically for 3D projects.
 It includes a variety of full-screen effects, supports multiple instances for each effect, and features a smooth fade system for seamless transitions.
 An example project is included to help you get up and running quickly.

-Please note: this addon is provided as-is.
-While there won't be official support, I will be updating and fixing it as I continue work on my own project.
+### Please note: This repository is no longer actively maintained or supported.
+Feel free to fork it and make your own changes or improvements!

 ![Alt text](./preview.gif)